dhakal79/Portfolio-project-MS5/README.md

 # 7. Deployment
   [Go to the top](#table-of-contents)

   The project was deployed to GitHub and pushed throughout the devlopment process.
 The project was also deployed to Heroku in the early stages of development to ensure that there weren't any issues later on in the project.
-Mannual deploy was selected within Heroku and has been deployed the latest versio/update in the project.
+The project was deployed from the gitpod terminal.

 ## 7.1 Method of Deployment
 ### 7.1.1 Installing Django and supporting libraries